nadira30/kelp_segmentation/README.md

   - Tidal phases do not significantly influence the detection of bull kelp canopy areas.
   - Compared to aerial imagery and private satellite images that have been employed by other researchers, Landsat images allow for long-term montioring since they are updated by the U.S. Geological Survey (USGS) every 16 days.

+#### [5] Automatic Hierarchical Classification of Kelps Using Deep Residual Features

+This paper presents a binary classification method that classifies kelps in images collected by autonomous underwater vehicles.
+The paper shows that kelp classification using classification by deep residual features DRF outperforms CNN and features extracted from pre-trained CNN such as ImageNets.
+The performance was demonstrated using ground truth data provided by marine experts and showed a high correlation with previously conducted manual surveys.
+The metrics evaluated were: F1 score, accuracy, precision, and recall.
+A binary classifier is trained for every node in the hierarchical tree of the given problem and deep residual networks (ResNets) are extracted to improve time efficiency and the automation process of detection of kelp marine species.

+Furthermore, color channel stretch was used on images to reduce the effect of the underwater color distortion phenomenon.
+For feature extraction, a pre-trained Resnet 50 was used, and the proposed method was implemented using MatConvNet and the SVM classifier.
+Despite DRF allowing the comparison of kelp coverage in different sites, the proposed method had the drawback of an over-prediction of kelp at high percentage cover and under-prediction at low coverage, even though the prediction was negligible in some sites.

 ### Methods/Approach: Indicate algorithms, methodologies, or approaches you used to craft your solution.
 What was the reasoning or intuition for trying each methodology/algorithm.
 What does the overall pipeline look like and the details behindeach component?
 Make sure to establish any terminology or notation you will continue touse in this section.
 Note: Your methods and approaches may change through development, so in your project update, feel free to discuss all approaches you tried out!
 We expect at least 1 method/approach attempted.

 #### Method 1: Utilizing the Near-Infrared (NIR) channel of the image with Convolutional Neural Network (CNN).